hendemic/zync/README.md

 This is a work in progress.
 Pure rust + MQTT display and light sync utility.

 ## Compatibility
-Z2M lights + X11 Linux only for now.
-Testing with Windows soon.
-Wayland is a long ways out.
+Z2M lights on Linux (Wayland and X11)

+Tested with:
+- KDE Plasma X11, Gnome Wayland
-Tested with KDE Plasma X11 and Z2M hosted in an LXC with an SLZB-06 coodinator.
+- Z2M hosted in an LXC with an SLZB-06 coodinator.

 ## Usage
 To use, build with cargo.
 Create config.yaml at ~/.config/zync/config.yaml, or run the first time without a config and it should create a sample config file for you and panic.
 Edit it with your MQTT and light settings and start the program again.